On-Camera Styling Tips for Men and Women Presenting on Video (Part 2.)

 Wardrobe Tips for Women: Who Wears the Pants?

 Consider wearing pants with a long hem.
-Pants tend to make women look more professional and businesslike on video – compared with short skirts and dresses – especially if you are seated while presenting or interviewing on video.
-Short skirts and dresses do have a tendency to ride up – you want to avoid tugging or pulling at your clothes as it will draw attention to the area.
-If you feel uncomfortable or self-conscious – it too will show on-screen.
+Pants tend to make women look more professional and businesslike on video, compared with short skirts and dresses, especially if you are seated while presenting or interviewing on video.
+Short skirts and dresses do have a tendency to ride up, and you want to avoid tugging or pulling at your clothes as it will draw attention to the area.
+If you feel uncomfortable or self-conscious with your wardrobe choice it will show on-screen.

 Make a Shape